Workers’ Compensation Lawyers in Macon, GA

-Workers compensation provides for medical care and disability payments (to compensate for wage losses) for injured workers.
-It does not provide damages for pain and suffering.
-A worker receives benefits until they are rated as permanent and stationary meaning that they are not getting better, not getting worse.
 At that point there is a determination made as to any percentage of permanent disability and a disability rating is given the injured employee.
 The injured employee is then given an award to compensate them for any limitations in their ability to work in the future, for future medical treatment and job retraining if they are unable to resume their prior occupation because of their injury.
-There is no reduction of damages as a result of the comparative fault of the employee.

-It is important that you have your case reviewed by an experienced macon georgia workers compensation lawyer to see if there is a defendant other than the employer.
+It is important that you have your case reviewed by an experienced Macon, Georgia workers’ compensation lawyer to help you through the process.